ibm-cloud-docs/containers/cs_planning.md

 ### Expose an app to the internet by using a NodePort service
 {: #cs_nodeport}

-Expose a public port on your worker node and use the public IP address of the worker node to publicly access your service in the cluster.
+Expose a public port on your worker node and use the public IP address of the worker node to access your service in the cluster publicly from the internet.
 {:shortdesc}

 [![Expose a service by using a Kubernetes NodePort service](images/cs_nodeport.png)](../api/content/containers/images/cs_nodeport.png)